letsencrypt/acme-spec/draft-barnes-acme.md

 agreement (optional, string):
 : A URI referring to a subscriber agreement or terms of service provided by the server (see below).
 Including this field indicates the client's agreement with these terms.

+authorizations (optional, string):
+: A URI from which a list of authorizations granted to this account can be fetched via a GET request.
+The result of the GET request MUST be a JSON array of strings, where each string is the URI of an authorization belonging to this registration.

+certificates (optional, string):
+: A URI from which a list of certificates issued for this account can be fetched via a GET request.
+The result of the GET request MUST be a JSON array of strings, where each string is the URI of a certificate.

 A client creates a new account with the server by sending a POST request to the server's new-registration URI.
 The body of the request is a registration object containing only the "contact" field.

 ~~~~~~~~~~